Search This Blog

 But don't despair, if your heart is set on cooking them this way, then just add fewer oats so the mixture is slightly wetter.

-You are going to love these healthy homemade burgers.
+You are going to love these healthy homemade burgers, they are the perfect burger when you want a quick plant-based dinner.

 Cooking in an air fryer